 All of these might be done in the name of cultural pluralism, but all fail to deal with racism.

 At Community Change we are committed to working “through” racism toward cultural pluralism.
-That means working to eliminate racist policies, practices, and values as a means of preparing for cultural pluralism.
+That means working to eliminate racist policies, practices, and values as a means of preparing for league of legends cultural pluralism.
 Our focus is on the elimination of racism.